Skip to main content

 3. The three questions I should ask them

-4. One potential objection and how to handle it
+4. One potential objection and how I'd handle it

 Here is the data: [paste data]

-You are writing for [brand name], a [description of business].
+You are writing for [brand name], a [business description].

-How to build a prompt library for your team
+How do you build a prompt library for your team?

 • The full prompt text (copy-paste ready)

-• An example of good output from that prompt
+• An example of a good output from that prompt

 Frequently asked questions